siongui/userpages/content/articles/2017/12/31/go-big-natural-number-multiplication%en.rst

     | 46376937677490009712648124896970078050417018260538

   If you use strconv.Atoi_ to convert the string to int, you will get panic which reports overflow.
-So how do we add two large natural numbers in Go?
+So how do we multiply two large natural numbers in Go?

 **Solution**:

-  After some googling [2]_, I found the tutorial [3]_ which shows how to perform large integer addition.
+  After some googling [2]_, I found the tutorial [3]_ which shows how to perform large integer multiplication.
 The following is Go implementation of the algorithm.

-.. rubric:: `Run Code on Go Playground <https://play.golang.org/p/6iYQUSFRDpp>`__
+.. rubric:: `Run Code on Go Playground <https://play.golang.org/p/gUTyRjtzlVS>`__
    :class: align-center

 .. code-block:: go